• Skip to primary navigation

 Instructions

-• Bake for 5 minutes at 425ºF (220ºC) then lower the oven temperature to 350ºF (180ºC) and bake for 28-30 minutes (for jumbo muffins) or 18-22 minutes for (standard size) or until a toothpick inserted into the center of the center muffin comes out clean.
-Allow muffins to cool in the muffin tins for 5-10 minutes then transfer to wire racks to cool completely.
+• Bake for 5 minutes at 425ºF then lower the oven temperature to 350ºF and bake for 20-25 minutes (for jumbo muffins) or 18-22 minutes for (standard size), or until a toothpick inserted into the center of the center muffin comes out clean. *All ovens bake differently, so I recommend checking the muffins for doneness after 15 minutes.

 Video